What is Application Security Posture Management (ASPM)?

 ASPM safeguards data fields and databases containing PHI, PCI, PII, and other sensitive data from threats.
 ASPM tools also automate the creation of compliance reports and audit trails, making compliance management less burdensome.

-By implementing ASPM, you are letting your users know that protecting their data and abiding by industry best practices/regulations are top priorities.
+By implementing ASPM, you inform your users that the top priorities are protecting their data and abiding by industry best practices/regulations.
 This enhances your company’s reputation and builds customer trust.

-ASPM and DevSecOps are both complementary concepts in cybersecurity.
-DevSecOps represents a shift-left approach to software development, which advocates introducing app security in the early phases of the SDLC.
+ASPM and DevSecOps are complementary concepts in cybersecurity.
+DevSecOps represents a shift-left approach to software development, advocating for introducing app security in the early phases of the SDLC.

-However, without ASPM, DevSecOps remains a largely abstract concept, and implementing it is cumbersome.
+However, without ASPM, DevSecOps remains a largely abstract concept, and implementation is cumbersome.
 This is because it requires some degree of automation, the collaboration of three varied teams, and the adoption of a security-first mindset—all of which ASPM facilitates.

 ASPM vs. other security tools